What's New in Networking

 IP Address Management (IPAM) is a feature that was first introduced in Windows Server 2012 that provides highly customizable administrative and monitoring capabilities for the IP address infrastructure on a corporate network.
 IPAM in Windows Server 2012 R2 includes many enhancements.

-For more information, see What's New in IPAM in Windows Server.
+For more information, see What's New in IPAM.

 Remote Access provides new features and capabilities over previous versions.

-For more information, see What's New in Remote Access in Windows Server.
+For more information, see What's New in Remote Access.

 New in Windows Server 2012 R2, virtual Receive-side Scaling (vRSS) enables network adapters to distribute network processing load across multiple virtual processors in multi-core virtual machines (VMs).

 For more information, see Virtual Receive-side Scaling in Windows Server 2012 R2.

 New in Windows Server 2012 R2, Windows Server Gateway is a virtual machine (VM)-based software router that allows Cloud Service Providers (CSPs) and Enterprises to enable datacenter and cloud network traffic routing between virtual and physical networks, including the Internet.